Need to cancel a contract?

 Want to cancel your gym membership?

-An issue with a phone, cable or internet contract?
+Having an issue with a phone, cable, or internet contract?
 Contact the Commission for Complaints for Telecom-Television Services (CCTS).

 Want to learn more about your rights about a contract you signed at a motor dealership?
 Contact the Vehicle Sales Authority.